 If we are interested in seeing more, we will contact you.
 See this post for some tips from Bess on how to perfect your pitch.

 How to Submit

 Once Bess gives you the OK on your pitch, you need to send us three things:

-- The article, saved as an attached text (.txt) file or pasted into the body of the email.
-Word Count: Shoot for around 800 words.
+- The article, saved as a Word file or Google Doc.
+Word Count: Shoot for 800-1200 words.

 - Your author photo (1MB or smaller, please).